a10networks/PrometheusExporter/README.md

 }
 }
 ```
+ - host_ip: ACOS instance IP which is to be monitored

 #### 2) Prometheus Server
 Prometheus server is responsible for monitoring and continuous polling the stats filed that are exposed by the exporter.